-The smaller a baby is at birth, the greater his chance of having retinopathy of prematurity (ROP), an eye disorder that can lead to vision loss.
+The smaller a baby is at birth, the greater their chance of having retinopathy of prematurity (ROP), an eye disorder that can lead to vision loss.
 But most babies who are born with it get better over time.
 Many don't need treatment at all.

 ROP tends to affect premature babies who weigh less than 2 ¾ pounds and are born before the 31st week of pregnancy.
 (A full-term pregnancy lasts 38-42 weeks.)

 In babies with ROP, abnormal blood vessels grow on the retina of each eye.
 The retina is the layer of tissue that lines the back of the eye and makes it possible to see.
 Over time, these blood vessels and the associated scar tissue can cause serious vision problems, such as:

 - Damage to the retina and detachment (the retina is moved from its normal place) that leads to permanent and severe loss of vision